name-ethnicity-classifier/name-ethnicity-classifier/model_configurations/28_nationalities_english_once/README.md

-# this model classifies 28 nationalities of which only one is english speaking
+# This model classifies 28 nationalities of which only one is english speaking

 ## | inputs:
  - must contain first and last name and can contain one or multiple middle names